 Your doctor will want to see if you are ovulating normally.
 If you have an irregular cycle there is a good chance you are not ovulating normally.
 It is a good idea to keep a record of your cycle if you are trying to conceive.
 Keeping a bbt chart of your cycles will help your doctor determine whether or not you are ovulating.
 You may also want to use a fertility monitor.
 Fertility monitors, such as the Clear Blue Easy monitor, are a great way to determine if and when you are ovulating.
 If you are not ovulating or ovulating irregularly your doctor may order tests and/or prescribe Clomid.

 Because Clomid works to block estrogen receptors, it not only blocks the receptors in the hypothalamus, but it also blocks the receptors in the cervix.
 Estrogen helps encourages the production of fertile cervical mucous.
-With the receptor cells being blocked your body may produce dry or hostile cervical mucous which is not the best environment for transporting sperm into the uterus.
+With the receptor cells being blocked, your body may produce dry or hostile cervical mucous, which is not the best environment for transporting sperm into the uterus.
 Your doctor may prescribe a low dose of estrogen to help with this.
 Other side effects of Clomid are hot flashes, mood swings, headaches, visual disturbances, and hyperstimulation syndrome.
 Tylenol may help to relieve some of these symptoms.
-There is also a ten percent chance of having twins while taking Clomid.
+There is also a near 10 percent chance of having twins while taking Clomid.

 Your doctor will start off with a low dosage of Clomid and may increase your dosage if ovulation does not occur.
 Most authorities recommend taking Clomid for no more than six cycles.
 If pregnancy does not occur in this time frame, your doctor will probably look into another treatment for you.